-Part-time employees will accrue one hour of personal time for every 30 hours worked, up to a maximum accrual balance of 64 hours.
+Part-time employees will accrue one hour of personal time for every 30 hours following Massachusetts sick time earning law worked, up to a maximum accrual balance of 64 hours.
 Part-time employees may carry a maximum of 40 hours from the prior fiscal year into the new fiscal year but will cease accruals.